 1954 Agatha Christie returns to Broadway with her third, and most successful, thriller: Witness for the Prosecution, about an attorney who has survived a near-fatal heart attack only to take on a murder case that turns up the pressure when his client's wife becomes a witness against him.
 It runs 645 performances at Henry Miller's Theatre.
 Francis L. Sullivan plays the stressed-out attorney.

 1959 When a deceased womanizer comes back to life in the body of Lauren Bacall, co-star Sydney Chaplin says Goodbye, Charlie.
-Written and directed by George Axelrod, this comedy runs for 109 performances at the Lyceum Theatre.
+Written and directed by George Axelrod, the comedy runs for 109 performances at the Lyceum Theatre.

 1987 Broadway Cares/Equity Fights AIDS, a program designed to help fight the threat of the AIDS virus, is launched on this day.